Superlative Socorro! – Join us aboard the Solmar V

 The Island itself is very impressive.
 In the center rises volcanic Mt.
 Evermann, 1130 meters above sea level.
 It’s most recent eruption was in 1993.
 The island is covered with vegetation—sage, some grass and a dense growth of cactus that grows around the lava outcrops and lines.

 Our last stop in our Revillagigedo diving adventure is Roca Partida.
 Guests commonly encounter schools of hammerheads, white tip sharks, Galapagos sharks, silky sharks, giant manta rays, dolphins, an occasional whale shark.
 Roca Partida is a small pinnacle located west of Socorro and San Benedicto, about 250 miles south of Cabo San Lucas.
 It is only 115 feet high and 300 feet from end to end.
 It’s the smallest island in the Revillagigedo Archipelago.

 This stony pillar attracts pelagics and large schools of jacks and tuna.
 Beneath the surface, the wall drops straight down to deep water.
 There are many shelves and ridges that afford refuge, a cave is a favorite gathering place for sleeping white tip reef sharks.
 This is a perfect dive to nestle in and

 At about 40′ there are large caves where groups of whitetip sharks can be found sleeping most of the time.
 Depending on the current, is possible to swim around the pinnacle several times in the course of one dive.
 Other times divers prefer to just hang out in one area and watch the pelagics swim by.

-The Revillagigedo Islands diving trips are only available November through Jun
+The Revillagigedo Islands diving trips are only available November through June due to weather conditions.

 The water temps are 75F – 80F in November, December, and sometimes into January and also in late April, May and June.